Overview

 A high-quality version of your logo, preferably SVG or PNG format with a transparent background.

-• Tracking URL
+• (Optional) Tracking URL

 A URL link to your website.
 This allows notifications to include an embedded link.
 Sorted will append the parcel number to this URL to create a direct link for customers.